The big box store variation of the crappy fast food McJob

 Either way, as this is Truth in Television

-is making peoples lives miserable outside the store as well, it's a Predatory Business
+If the store is making peoples lives miserable outside the store as well, it's a Predatory Business

 open/close all folders